Pepperstone vs Admiral Markets Comparison

 How do Pepperstone and Admiral Markets differ in terms of minimum deposit?
 What about average spreads and funding options?

 Pepperstone requires a minimum deposit of $200, while Admiral Markets requires a minimum deposit of $100.
-From our testing we found Pepperstone offers spreads of 0.77 (September 2022), while Admiral Markets offers spreads of 0.8 (July 2021).
-Both Pepperstone and Admiral Markets offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both Pepperstone and Admiral Markets offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits

-Which brokers offers more tradeable asset classes, Pepperstone or Admiral Markets?
+Which broker offers more tradeable asset classes, Pepperstone or Admiral Markets?

 Can I trade cryptocurrency with Pepperstone or Admiral Markets?